 What Is a P800 Tax Refund?

 A P800 is a tax calculation letter by HMRC to inform taxpayers of overpaid or underpaid taxes.
-This letter is sent when the HMRC discovers that the tax amounts (as you are earned) do not match through Paye that should have been paid.
-If you have overpaid, the letter will confirm that you are due to the P800 refund.
+This letter is sent when the HMRC discovers that the tax amounts (as you have earned) do not match through amount that should have been paid.
+If you have overpaid, the letter will confirm that you are due the P800 refund.
 On the other hand, if you are underpaid, it will underline how outstanding you are.

 How Does the P800 Tax Calculation Process Work?